maple-research-lab/AdPE/README.md

 [norm_type] specifies the norm type for PGD, 0 indicates no PGD, 1 indicates L-2 norm in PGD, 2 indicates L-inf norm in PGD.
 [norm_eps] is the cutoff value.
 For the performance of different parameters, please refer to supplementary table A.2.

+Interpolated RPE should be finetuned via --pe_type=2 in finetune script.

 To run 1600 epoch experiments, simply change "--epochs 1600 --warmup_epochs 40".

 ## 3 Finetune MAE+
+Here we used vit_base_patch16 to illustrate the command.
+For finetuning vit-l and vit-h, please check MAE paper for detailed finetune parameter changes, we followed the same hyper-param change.
+For learning rate, please always sweep from 1e-4 to 1e-3 to find a better learning rate with better finetune results.

 ### 3.1 Finetune APE of MAE+

 ### 3.2 Finetune RPE of MAE+

+### 3.3 Finetune RPE of MAE+